sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-shell-setup-oeminformation-supporthours.md

 # SupportHours

 > [!Important]
-> SupportPhone is deprecated in Windows 10, version 1709.
+> SupportHours is deprecated in Windows 10, version 1709.

 `SupportHours` specifies the hours that support is available for the OEM.